PacktPublishing/Practical-System-Programming-for-Rust-Developers/README.md

 * Rust Programming Cookbook [[Packt]](https://www.packtpub.com/product/rust-programming-cookbook/9781789530667?utm_source=github&utm_medium=repository&utm_campaign=) [[Amazon]](https://www.amazon.com/dp/1789530660)

 ## Get to Know the Author
-**Prabhu Eshwarla**
-Prabhu Eshwarla has been shipping high-quality, business-critical software to large enterprises and running IT operations for over 25 years.
+**Prabhu Eshwarla** has been shipping high-quality, business-critical software to large enterprises and running IT operations for over 25 years.
 He is also a passionate teacher of complex technologies.
 Prabhu has worked with Hewlett Packard and has deep experience in software engineering, engineering management, and IT operations.
 Prabhu is passionate about Rust and blockchain and specializes in distributed systems.
 He considers coding to be a creative craft, and an excellent tool to create new digital worlds (and experiences) sustained through rigorous software engineering.